On some consequences of a theorem of J. Ludwig: Notation

-If $\Pi$ is an admissible unitary $L$-Banach space representation of $G$ with central character $\zeta$ then may choose an open bounded $G$-invariant lattice $\Theta$ in $\Pi$.
-Its Schikhof dual $\Theta^d$ is defined as $\Hom_{\OO}^{\cont}(\Theta, \OO)$ equipped with weak topology, see \cite{iw}.
+Let $\Pi$ be an admissible unitary $L$-Banach space representation of $G$ with central character $\zeta$ and let $\Theta$ be an open bounded $G$-invariant lattice in $\Pi$.
 It is easy to see that $\Theta^d$ is an object of $\dualcat_\zeta(\OO)$, see \cite[Lem.\,4.11]{image}.
 Thus we may apply the functor $\cV$ to $\Theta^d$ to obtain a continuous $G_{\Qp}$-representation on a compact $\OO$-module.
 We define $\cV(\Pi):=\cV(\Theta^d)\otimes_{\OO} L$.
 The definition of $\cV(\Pi)$ does not depend on the choice of $\Theta$, since any two are commensurable.
 The functor $\Pi \mapsto \cV(\Pi)$ is contravariant.
 If $\Pi$ is absolutely irreducible and occurs as a subquotient of a unitary parabolic induction of a unitary character, then we say that $\Pi$ is \textit{ordinary}.
 Otherwise, we say that $\Pi$ is \textit{non-ordinary}.
 In this case it is shown in \cite{image}, \cite{CDP} that $\cV(\Pi)$ is a $2$-dimensional representation of $G_{\Qp}$ and (taking into account our normalisations) $\det \cV(\Pi)= \zeta \varepsilon^{-1}$.
 A deep theorem of Colmez proved in \cite{colmez} relates the existence of locally algebraic vectors in $\Pi$ to the property of $\cV(\Pi)$ being potentially semi-stable with distinct Hodge--Tate weights.
 With our conventions Colmez's result says that $\Hom_U( \det^a \otimes \Sym^b L^2, \Pi)\neq 0$ for some open subgroup $U$ of $\GL_2(\Zp)$ if and only if $\cV(\Pi)$ is potentially semi-stable with Hodge--Tate weights $(1-a, -a-b)$.

 If $A$ is a commutative ring then we denote by $\mSpec A$ the set of its maximal ideals.
 If $x\in \mSpec A$ then $\kappa(x)$ will denote its residue field.
 We will typically be considering $\mSpec A$ when $A=R[1/p]$, where $R$ is a complete local noetherian $\OO$-algebra with residue field $k$.
 In this case $\kappa(x)$ is a finite extension of $L$.